senthilkumarm1901/senthilkumarm1901/KeyProjects.md

  **Project Objective** : <br>
  - To build a reusable **Sequence Text Classification ML Pipeline**
+     - which used BERT-fine-tuning base TL model (circa: 2019-20)
      - where free-text is converted into **(Aspect, Sentiment)** pairs
      - where the # of Aspect labels are typically more than 25
      - which has easy to use human-in-the-loop annotation scripts that can